Silent Failure Analyzer

 What This Checks

-The Silent Failure Analyzer identifies three dangerous error handling patterns that hide exceptions and errors, making bugs impossible to debug in production:
+The Silent Failure Analyzer identifies four dangerous error handling patterns that hide exceptions and errors, making bugs impossible to debug in production:

 Detected Patterns: